-Cold brew methods take a long time and they simply can’t extract all the intricate flavors to be found and enjoyed in coffee beans.
-That is where Japanese iced coffee comes in.
-Using this method, you can enjoy iced coffee that is filled will flavor and is just a cut above all of the other cold brew methods out there.
+Cold brew methods take a long time and most of them simply can’t extract all the intricate flavors that can be found and enjoyed in coffee beans.
+This is where Japanese iced coffee comes in.
+This method lets you enjoy an iced coffee that’s filled with delicious flavor!

-What Is Japanese Iced Coffee?
+What is Japanese Iced Coffee?

 Japanese iced coffee refers to a brew method that first rose to prominence in Japan.

 What You Will Need

 Before we begin, we need to make sure we have everything we need for this surprisingly simple and delicious brewing method.

 - Ice Cubes